PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release: Data Processing

 Based on the $W_{-}$ metric from \cite{2011Aniano} (their equation 21, which quantifies the level of negative values in the kernel, and is related to the necessity of moving power from large to smaller scales), the minimum ``very safe'' common resolution across our {\it JWST} dataset is determined by the F2100W image and is 0\farcs86.
 In testing we find that this resolution occasionally produces ringing around bright point sources.
 This is likely due to the highly non-axisymmetric and non-Gaussian nature of the {\it JWST} PSFs.
 We therefore produce beam-matched images at 0\farcs85 (close to the ``very safe'' value), 0\farcs9 and 1\arcsec, with the latter two being very conservative choices, which may nonetheless be preferable for comparison with low-resolution data.

 Users interested in mitigating the impact of the JWST PSF may wish to convolve the data with a suitable kernel to obtain the smallest ``safe'' Gaussian PSF for a specific band, different from our default F2100W.
 We report in Table \ref{tab:kernels} the Gaussians PSFs corresponding to ``very safe'', ``safe'', and ``aggressive'' kernels according to \cite{2011Aniano}.
 Suitable kernels for all these bands can be generated using our \texttt{jwst\_kernels} code with the \texttt{make\_jwst\_kernel\_to\_Gauss} function.
+For matched PSF work, we recommend experimenting with the kernels presented here; if resolution is particularly important, then opting for an ``aggressive'' kernel may be the optimal choice.
+However, these more aggressive convolutions are more prone to artifacts, especially around very bright sources.
+We therefore strongly suggest using visual inspection to ensure any convolved images are artifact free to the level the science requires.

 We also carry the convolution through to the error maps, by following standard error propagation (i.e., convolving the square of the error map with the square of the kernel, and taking the square root of each image).
 This assumes the noise is uncorrelated at the pixel level.
 This appears to be true to first order based on our tests of the scale-dependence of the noise (Sect. \ref{sec:noise_scaling}), but is unlikely to hold in all cases given that the PSF is often significantly oversampled.
 As the community continues to better understand the noise properties, including contribution of sky noise and inter-pixel correlations of noise within the {\it JWST} instruments, we expect these error maps to become more sophisticated.